TadaTeruki/name-engine/README.md

 ## Features
 This library does:
-- **Create place name generator** from dataset of separated place names.
+- **Create name generator** from dataset of separated names.
-- Generate place names using Markov chains.
+- Generate names using Markov chains.

 This library DOES NOT:
 - Read and parse data from a file.
-- **Automatically separate original place names according to specific rules, such as syllables.** You must prepare the dataset yourself.
+- **Automatically separate original names according to specific rules, such as syllables.** You must prepare the dataset yourself.
-- **Evaluate place names.** If you want to generate better names, you must implement the evaluation function and filtering process by yourself.
+- **Evaluate names.** If you want to generate better names, you must implement the evaluation function and filtering process by yourself.
-- **Combine another parameters.** If you want to do, `PlaceNameGenerator::generate_verbose` is useful.
+- **Combine another parameters.** If you want to do, `NameGenerator::generate_verbose` is useful.

-This library does only the minimum processing necessary to generate place names.
-You must implement the necessary processing externally, as described above.
+This library only does the minimal processing necessary to generate names.
+To create a more practical name generator, some additional processing like above will be required.

 ## Documentation